Phileosopher/commonplace/politics-conservativeliberal.md

 APPLICATION: [Gender](gender.md) roles can easily fit into both conservative and liberal molds.

-- On the conservative side, females prefer its [safety](safety.md) and makes prefer its conquest of the [unknown](unknown.md) via historical precedent.
+- On the conservative side, females prefer its [safety](safety.md) and males prefer its conquest of the [unknown](unknown.md) via historical precedent.
-- For liberals, females prefer the heightened aspirations for [agreeableness](people-conflicts-why.md), and males can conquer the unknown through novelty.
+- For liberals, females prefer the heightened aspirations for [agreeableness](people-conflicts-why.md) and males can conquer the unknown through novelty.

 Further, in the midst of the two poles, other value systems diverge from the spectrum by emphasizing individuals' freedom: